University Studies, Bachelor of University Studies

 - Incorporate knowledge of the physical/natural world and scientific literacy in appropriate contexts and to situations involving the interaction of any environment

 - Prepare and present a project, paper, exhibit, performance or other appropriate mediums

 - Complete an analytic narrative of the effects of learning within and outside of the classroom on the research or practical skills employed in executing the project

 - Admission requirements over and above admission to NAU are required.

 - To be admitted into a BUS plan, you must have at least 60 units of college level coursework successfully completed or in progress.
 Advising, along with application to the program is housed in the Gateway Student Success Center, and is subject to approval of the BUS Faculty Steering Committee.
+This degree is not eligible as a dual, second, or post-baccalaureate degree.
 The application can be found at: BUS application.